Jimmy Savile: After his death

 Immediately after Savile's death, the BBC's Newsnight programme began an investigation into reports that he was a sexual abuser.
 Meirion Jones and Liz MacKean interviewed one alleged victim on camera and others agreed to have their stories told.
-The interviewees alleged abuse at Duncroft Approved School for Girls in Staines, Stoke Mandeville Hospital and the BBC.
+The interviewees alleged abuse at Duncroft Approved School for Girls in Staines, Stoke Mandeville Hospital, and the BBC.
 Newsnight also discovered that Surrey Police had investigated allegations of abuse against Savile.
-The item was scheduled for broadcast in Newsnight on 7 December 2011, but was withdrawn before broadcast; over Christmas 2011, the BBC broadcast two tributes to Savile.
+The item was scheduled for broadcast in Newsnight on 7 December 2011, but it was withdrawn before broadcast; over Christmas 2011, the BBC broadcast two tributes to Savile.

 In December 2012, a review led by Nick Pollard of the BBC's handling of the issue described the decision not to broadcast the Newsnight investigation as "flawed."
 The review said that Jones and MacKean had found "cogent evidence" that Savile was an abuser.
 George Entwistle – at that time the Director of BBC Vision – who had been told about the plan to broadcast the Newsnight item, was described by the review as "unnecessarily cautious, and an opportunity was lost."
 There was no public mention of the Newsnight investigation into Savile in December 2011 but in early 2012 several newspapers reported that the BBC had investigated but not broadcast its report of allegations of sexual abuse immediately after his death.
 An article by Miles Goslett in The Oldie said that a BBC News source had told him that the BBC's "smokescreen" that the story was dropped only for editorial reasons concealed other reasons showing the BBC itself—on whose premises abuse took place—in a bad light.

 On 28 September 2012, almost a year after his death, ITV said it would broadcast a documentary as part of its Exposure series, The Other Side of Jimmy Savile.
 The documentary, presented by Mark Williams-Thomas, a consultant on the original Newsnight investigation, revealed claims by up to 10 women, including one aged under 14 at the time, that they had been molested or raped by Savile during the 1960s and 1970s.
 The announcement attracted national attention, and more reports and claims of abuse against him accumulated.
 The documentary was broadcast on 3 October.
 The next day, the Metropolitan Police said the Child Abuse Investigation Command would assess the allegations.